Office: (217) 333-4449

 Postdoc., Indiana University

-Mechanisms of cell determination; development of the vertebrate lens; developmental basis for evolutionary change
+Mechanisms of cell determination; development and regeneration of the vertebrate lens; cornea stem cell biology; developmental basis for evolutionary change

 The process of vertebrate lens induction.
 Our research efforts are aimed at understanding processes which lead to the determination of cell fate during embryogenesis.
 In particular, this work examines the role of cell-cell or inductive interactions, one of the most important modes of cell determination in vertebrate embryos.
 The developing lens represents a model system for studying this process.
 While the cell/tissue interactions involved in lens formation have been well characterized, relatively little is known of the molecular events responsible for lens formation.
 Some vertebrates are also able to regenerate the lens, including the frog Xenopus.
 We have identified a large suite of genes that are involved in lens cell determination in Xenopus.
 Using novel approaches, we are examining changes in gene expression, which are associated with the process of lens formation.
 In vivo functional assays are also being carried out to examine the role of specific transcripts in the context of both lens development and regeneration.